11 Yellowstone Lodging Options for Campers, Spa-Goers, and Everyone in Between

 We’ve got a rundown on the national park’s most popular campsites as well as nearby hotels and resorts.

-America’s first national park celebrates a birthday this month.
-March marks 150 years since Yellowstone was named a national park.
+America’s first national park just celebrated a big birthday.
+March marked 150 years since Yellowstone was named a national park.

 Located largely in the northwest corner of Wyoming, the park’s more than 2 million acres span active geysers like Old Faithful, roaming bison, the Yellowstone river, deep canyons, and more.
 Its geothermal areas “contain about half the world’s active geysers,” according to the National Park Service.